Bring It On! (James Brown album)

-Bring It On! is the 52nd studio album by American musician James Brown.
-The album belongs in the Funk/Soul genre and was released in 1983, by Churchill/ Augusta Sound in US.
+Bring It On! is the 52nd studio album by American musician James Brown, released in 1983 on independent label Churchill/Augusta Sound.
 It was released in an LP format as a vinyl album.
 The songs were recorded with Jimmy Nola, Arthur Dickson, and J.B,'s Internationals.

+The album was briefly available on compact disc in the late 1980s through Spectrum Records, but remains one of the few James Brown albums to not make it into the streaming era.

 Credits

 The album's Producer is James Brown, Art Director is Sherman Brooks, and Photographer was done by Gina Halsey.